mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

 ![Code Smell 53 - Explicit Iteration](Code%20Smell%2053%20-%20Explicit%20Iteration.jpg)

 *We learned loops back in school.
-But enumerators and iterators are the next generation.*
+But enumerators and iterators are the next generation*

 > TL;DR: Don't use indices while iterating.
 Prefer Higher level collections.